 It did not make sense.
 How could I have no personal memory of my own actions?
 How could I forget that I loved Barbara Streisand, opened multiple checking accounts and purchased a prior automobile from a guy named Don?

-I felt myself slipping into a dream of alternative possibilities where I bought a home, opened a small business, ran for city council, lost the election, went bankrupt, lost my house, and doing it all without putting in any effort.
+I felt myself slipping into a dream of alternative possibilities where I bought a home, opened a small business, ran for city council, lost the election, went bankrupt, lost my house, doing it all without putting in any effort.
 I saw my existence becoming a working model for people who didn’t want any direct involvement with their lives.
-I saw my life becoming completely unavoidable until I remembered a conversation my Uncle T told me he had with another professor in the hallways of his college.
+I saw it all becoming unavoidable until I remembered a conversation my Uncle T told me he had with another professor in the hallways of his college.

 PROFESSOR: Tom, did you know that I have David Naughton in my Trigonometry Class?